The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 Although heavily trafficked, this forested trail is only moderately difficult, offers outstanding views of Mirror and Agnes lakes and - best of all - doesn't require you to bundle up with other hikers due to grizzly bear danger.
 A great option for solo hikers.

-Most plants you find at alpine meadows can only thrive at higher elevations.
+Most plants you find in alpine meadows can only thrive at higher elevations.

 Those who hike up the Big Beehive trail (1.6 km / 1 mile one way) from the tea house will be rewarded with the most outstanding views of Lake Louise.
 Beware that the trail becomes pretty slippery when wet.